677 bicycles repaired.

 “Black Rock Amusement Park”, and take turns on each others’ space

-We also serve the food and pick up the trash.
-Whenever we see
+We serve the food and pick up the trash.
+When we see something that

-something that needs doing, we do it.
-This form of government is
+needs doing, we do it.
+This form of government is called a do-ocracy.

 And this fellow Elliot saw a lot of bicycles that needed fixing, so that’s